BlueSCSI/BlueSCSI-v2/lib/SCSI2SD/readme.txt

  # READ TEST
  sudo dd bs=8192 count=100 if=/dev/sdX of=/dev/null

-I am working on updating the slow polling SD card communication to use DMA.
+I am working on updating the SD card communication to use DMA, to allow simultaneous use of the SD and SCSI interfaces.
 I expect the performance to reach 1Mb/sec.

 Compatibility